 "…giving people a stable home is the first step in getting out of homelessness.
 From a stable base education and employment becomes more possible and if required other support services can be 'wrapped around'." -- Catherine Brown, LMCF CEO, Tackling Homelessness

 The City of Whittlesea is currently experiencing one of the fastest population growths in Victoria, with an increased incidence of youth homelessness.
-Hope to Home in Whittlesea, a new service that is based upon our successful Hope to Home in Melton program, aims to prevent young people (18 - 25 years of age) from entering/re-entering homelessness and to provide a base from which they can re-establish their lives and pursue their aspirations.
-The project will assist up to 30 young people who have been homeless and experienced family violence and who, having reached relative stability through existing Hope Street and other partner agencies programs, are likely to succeed in private rental accommodation, given initial support.
+Hope to Home in Whittlesea, which is based upon our successful Hope to Home in Melton pilot program, aims to prevent young people (18 - 25 years of age) from entering/re-entering homelessness and to provide a base from which they can re-establish their lives and pursue their aspirations.
+The program will assist up to 30 young people who have been homeless and experienced family violence and who, having reached relative stability through existing Hope Street and other partner agencies programs, are likely to succeed in private rental accommodation, given initial support.

-A local real estate agent in conjunction with Hope Street and the Whittlesea community will be working together to develop real rental housing opportunities for young people, and key local businesses will work with Hope to Home to provide training and employment where available.
-This will ensure that young people have the means to sustain their rental property beyond the life of the project.
+Ray White Thomastown in conjunction with Hope Street and the Whittlesea community will be working together to develop real rental housing opportunities for young people.
+Key local businesses will work with Hope to Home to provide training and employment where available.
+This will ensure that young people have the means to sustain their rental property beyond the life of the program.

 Become a key part of the solution